PART 1: “BLACK” JACK GARDNER, 1928 TERRIER GRAD: HUGE CONNECTION TO HOOPS WORLD

 Billy McGill, one of Utah’s greatest players during the era when Redlands’ Jack Gardner coached in Salt Lake City, led the NCAA with 38.8 points.
 He scored 60 in a narrow win over BYU as a senior.
 While in high school, McGill scrimmaged against the likes of Wilt Chamberlain and Bill Russell.
 (Photo by Wikipedia Commons).

-During a 1998 phone chat, Gardner asked, “Are you sitting down, Mr. Brown?”
+Scheming on court duels against Chamberlain and Russell was another matter.
+During our 1998 phone chat, Gardner asked, “Are you sitting down, Mr. Brown?”

-“Is it possible in anyone’s thinking out there,” mused Gardner, “that Mr. Russell and Mr. Chamberlain could be considered as equals in this sport?”
+“Is it possible in anyone’s thinking out there,” mused Gardner, “that Mr. Russell and Mr. Chamberlain could be considered equals in this sport?”

 “You had to figure a way to score against Mr. Russell,” said Gardner.
 “What’d we have – 77 points?
 It’s not bad, but their defense led them to score a lot of points.”